MisterFlicker/MisterFlicker/README.md

 Currently in search of work Python backend-developer.

+# Higher Education
-Higher Education: master's degree in electrochemistry
+Master's degree in electrochemistry

+# Additional Education
-Additional Education: full course of Python backend-developer on Hexlet.
+Full course of Python backend-developer on Hexlet.

+# Work expirience
-Work expirience: process engineer in chemical company.
+Process engineer in chemical company.
 Job responsibilities included, among other things, the analysis of large amounts of data and the optimisation of work with data.

 During the study of the Hexlet course, 3 projects were completed available for review on this github.
 Have experience writing a bot in telegram.

+# About me
-About me: aims to become a professional Python backend-developer.
+Aims to become a professional Python backend-developer.
 I am interested in the direction of neural networks and am not going to be limited to one programming language.

-Key skills:
+# Key skills:
 - Ability to work with Linux command line
 - Ability to work with SQL (PostgreSQL)
 - Understanding of HTTP at a fundamental level